nleiva/ansible-links/README.md

 - [What’s New in Ansible Automation Controller 4.0](https://access.redhat.com/articles/6184841): Why was Ansible Tower renamed to Automation controller?
 - [Deploying Ansible Automation Platform 2.1](https://access.redhat.com/documentation/en-us/reference_architectures/2021/html-single/deploying_ansible_automation_platform_2.1/index): Best practices to deploy Ansible Automation Platform 2.1.
 Reference architecture that provides an opinionated setup of deploying a highly available Ansible Automation Platform environment.
 - [Ansible Automation Platform 1.2 to 2 Migration Guide](https://access.redhat.com/documentation/en-us/reference_architectures/2022/html-single/ansible_automation_platform_1.2_to_2_migration_guide/index): Methodology to migrate from Ansible Automation Platform 1.2 to Ansible Automation Platform 2.
+- [Migration from AAP 1.2 to Ansible Automation Platform 2: Side by side upgrade](https://www.youtube.com/watch?v=EKf3u1QdpNo&list=PLdu06OJoEf2YTVvHFPO6ZyZz5ax0FHe2L): Videos series with a step by step walkthrough of a side by side migration from AAP 1.2 to AAP 2 by [Julen Landa Alustiza](https://github.com/Zokormazo).

 ### Subscription
 - [Certified Content](https://access.redhat.com/articles/3642632): Beginning with Ansible 2.9, the Ansible Content Collection subsystem was included as fully supported by Red Hat, and the certified content should be using this packaging format and distributed via Ansible Automation Hub.